Trafalgar Studio 1

 "The National has now revived A Taste of Honey on the ample Lyttelton Theatre stage - and immediately its dramaturgical clumsiness, its datedness and above all its smallness are cruelly exposed...
 At times Shelagh Delaney's ear for phrasing is a pleasure.
 But you can already see signs of why she would never write another successful play - she really had too little to say...
 The action is confined to [a] single dowdy room, apart from a brief moment of romance in the street outside, and remains gloomily stagnant, despite some interludes of 'comic' dancing.
 It's painfully drawn out to nearly three hours (with interval) by the director, Bijan Sheibani - like an early half-hour episode of Corrie that's been put on the rack and stretched sixfold."
 The Sunday Times

 "The work is, however, of obvious historical and cultural importance.
 Just as it put up an unflattering mirror to the time in which it was written, it now shows us how much we have changed - and it is right and proper that the National should stage it...
 Running to almost three hours, Bijan Sheibani's production may make for theatre that is good for you and important rather than particularly appetising - it's the dramatic equivalent to a bowl of All-Bran - but, all in all, it really couldn't have been served up any better."
 The Sunday Telegraph

-A Taste of Honey in London at the Trafalgar Studio 1, public previews from 5 December 2019, opens on 9 December 2019, and closes on 29 February 2020
+A Taste of Honey in London at the Trafalgar Studio 1 previewed from 5 December 2019, opened on 9 December 2019, and closes on 29 February 2020

 Original West End London Production 1958/1959